UPDATE 1-Sliding car stocks drag Europe down as investors hit the brakes

 By Helen Reid

-LONDON, March 6 (Reuters) - European shares stalled on Wednesday as weak results from the troubled autos sector dragged the market down and investors’ confidence in a rally that has sent stocks shooting up this year showed signs of fraying.
+LONDON, March 6 (Reuters) - European shares stalled on Wednesday as weak results from the troubled auto sector weighed and investor confidence in a rally that has sent stocks shooting up this year showed signs of fraying.

-Exuberance in Chinese shares over hopes for fresh stimulus failed to spill over into European trading where the STOXX 600 hovered near five-month highs, flat on the day.
+Exuberance in Chinese shares over hopes for fresh stimulus failed to spill over into European trading where the STOXX 600 dipped from five-month highs, ending just below parity.

 “We think Europe will see growth pick up in the latter part of 2019 as China import demand stabilises and recent exceptional domestic factors weighing on Europe growth start to fade.”